 My heartiest appreciations also go to my friends in developing the project and people who have willingly helped me out with their abilities.

 I would like to express my gratitude towards my parents their kind co-operation and encouragement which help me in completion of this project.

-Student Signature MBA (Enrollment No.)
+Student Signature BA(J&MC) (Enrollment No.)

-The format of Table of Contents is as follows
+The format of Contents is as follows: CONTENTS